 In May 2016, after the Adonia’s first maiden voyages, the company announced a partnership with Ashoka, the largest network of social entrepreneurs worldwide, to develop onboard programming.
 The idea was to develop a replicable travel experience for travelers to practice “changemaking,” the newest word in a long succession of descriptors, “and discover their own potential to create positive change in their communities,” according to a company press release.

 Within months of launch, prices for Adonia’s sailings to the Dominican Republic were lowered dramatically and a tie-up with Airbnb offered cruise discounts for new Airbnb hosts in the U.S. The $250 discount applied to one of two seven-day Fathom cruise options: the Dominican Republic, at the time priced at $499, or Cuba, at the time priced at $1,899.
-The hope was that some of Airbnb’s authenticity would rub off on Fathom.
+The hope was that some of the authenticity afforded Airbnb’s users would rub off on Fathom.

 Several months later, prices for the Dominican Republic itineraries dropped to $250 and the company ultimately shifted more sailings to Cuba.
 That’s about $35 per day aboard a well-appointed small cruise ship with meals included.
 For the people in Fathom’s target demographic, the cost of the the seven-day cruise was cheaper than staying at home.